 Click here to register Potomac River Running.
 PR Running hosts races all over the DC metropolitan area and they do a great job running really fun events.
 I did the Run for Haiti 5K last March and they were well organized (important!) and had special guests at the finish line…

 That sums up my current race schedule.
 I’m narrowing my 1/2 and full marathon options for 2014 down and should know details sometime in November.
-Next year is when I try to qualify for Boston & plan a wedding.
-If your wondering why I haven’t talked much about wedding stuff it’s because we’re not planning until we come back refreshed from Jamaica. 🙂
+Next year is when I’ll try to qualify for Boston!

 What’s your favorite fall beverage?